-We have implemented the Lachesis architecture within the Shore storage manager [5].
-The implementation involves three parts: extraction of device characteristics, modifications to data placement algorithms, and modifications to prefetch and buffer management policies.
-The extraction, which runs once before loading a new device, uses test patterns [35] to identify track boundaries [31].
+This paper describes an implementation of the Lachesis architecture within the Shore storage manager [4].
+It involves three parts: extraction of characteristics, modifications to data placement algorithms, and modifications to prefetch and buffer management policies.
+The extraction, which runs once before data are placed on a new device, uses test patterns [34] to identify track boundaries [30].
 The placement routines are modified to avoid putting pages across these boundaries.
 The read/write routines are modified to utilize aligned, full-track accesses where possible.
 With fewer than 800 lines of C++ code changed, and no modifications to existing interfaces and abstractions, Lachesis prevents query concurrency from interfering with I/O efficiency.

-Experiments with the prototype implementation, as well as with DB2 trace simulations, show modest performance improvements for standalone workloads.
-DSS workloads exhibit a 10% average performance improvement (with a maximum of 33%), whereas OLTP workloads (dominated by random I/O) remain unaffected.
-When running compound workloads, however, Lachesis exhibits up to a three-fold performance improvement on DSS queries, while simultaneously improving OLTP throughput by 7%.
-Similar benefits are shown for a disk array with stripe unit sizes matching track sizes.
+Experiments with this prototype implementation and DB2 trace replay simulations showed modest performance improvements for stand-alone workloads.
+Decision support workloads (DSS) improved on average by 10% (with a maximum of 33%) and on-line transaction processing (OLTP) workloads were unaffected.
+When running compound workloads, however, Lachesis exhibited up to a three-fold performance improvement on DSS queries, while simultaneously improving OLTP throughput by 7%.

 The rest of this paper is organized as follows.
-Section 2 discusses background and related work.
+Section 2 overviews current methods in database systems that help in query optimization and execution.
 Section 3 describes the Lachesis architecture.
-Section 4 describes our implementation inside Shore storage manager.
-Section 5 evaluates Lachesis.
-Section 6 summarizes the paper's results.
+Section 4 describes our implementation inside the Shore storage manager.
+Section 5 evaluates our design on a state-of-the art disk drive.